What is cognition?

 Cognition refers to all mental processes that lead to thoughts, knowledge, and awareness.
 The underlying processes are called cognitive processes.
 They govern cognitive functions like attention, pattern-matching, problem-solving, memory, learning, decision-making, language, mental processing, perception, imagination, logic, strategic thinking, etc.

 The word cognition comes from the Latin word cognoscere which means “get to know”.

 Meaning of cognitive processes and cognitive functions

 Cognitions come in layers of processes and components.
 Think of it as a Rubik’s cube which is meaningful even if it is unsolved.
 Each square represents a cognitive process and any type of final arrangement (proper solve, mixed color patterns) represents cognitive abilities or cognitive functions.

 - Cognitive processes are mental processes that help us interact with the world and interpret our experiences.

 - Cognitive functions are higher-order mental abilities such as learning, memorizing, decision-making, creative thinking, moving, speaking, and problem-solving.

 Cognitions are often just verbal thoughts but they also include other forms of thinking such as auditory imagery (mental sounds), visual imagery (mental pictures), and kinesthetic imagery (mentally perceived bodily sensations).

 APA definition of cognition

 You can view the following terms as cognitive processes (the smaller units of cognition) as well as cognitive abilities (overall competence in a type of cognitive process).
-These are examples of cognition in a holistic sense.
+These are examples of cognition in a holistic sense – a person’s overall cognitive capacity.
 Genetic tendencies, biological make-up, past learning and experience, expectations, skills, expertise, motivation, emotions, sleep, diet, well-being, etc. influence these.